Connect with us

 The structural integrity of the bridge is assured by the piling of steel anchors, further reinforced by cables designed to be anchored to underwater gravity anchors.
 These cables adapt the bridge to the horizontal force of the current.

-KPA has been operating the bridge, deploying its tag boats to open and close the bridge in case there are ships entering or leaving the Mombasa port.
+KPA has been operating the bridge, deploying its tag boats to open and close the bridge in case ships are entering or leaving the Mombasa port.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.